systemd/systemd/doc/BOOT_LOADER_SPECIFICATION.md

 * `linux` refers to the kernel to spawn, and shall be a path relative to the `$BOOT` directory.
 It is recommended that every distribution creates a machine id and version specific subdirectory below `$BOOT` and places its kernels and initial RAM disk images there.
 Example: `/6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`.
 * `initrd` refers to the initrd to use when executing the kernel.
 This also shall be a path relative to the `$BOOT` directory.
 This key is optional.
 This key may appear more than once in which case all specified images are used, in the order they are listed.
 Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`
 * `efi` to spawn arbitrary EFI programs.
 This also takes a path relative to `$BOOT`.
 This key is only available on EFI systems.
 * `options` shall contain kernel parameters to pass to the Linux kernel to spawn.
-This key is optional.
+This key is optional and may appear more than once in which case all specified parameters are used in the order they are listed.
 * `devicetree` refers to the binary device tree to use when executing the kernel.
 This also shall be a path relative to the `$BOOT` directory.
 This key is optional.
 Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`